-You can make a difference in their lives on Rare Disease Day and every day by recognizing them and by supporting them, so that they can thrive and succeed the best that they can.
+You can make a difference in their lives on Rare Disease Day and every day by recognizing them and by supporting them, so that they can thrive and have a chance to live up to their true potential.

 To learn more about ADNP Syndrome please visit www.adnpfoundation.org and to learn more about Tony visit www.ADNPkids.com/Tony